 Tibial shaft fractures can occur and are often open due to the proximity to the skin of the tibia.
 Operative treatment may be required, consisting of open reduction internal fixation (ORIF) with plate/screws, external fixation, or intramedullary nail fixation.

-Ankle fractures in general constitute a wide range of injury patterns, bony/ligamentous involvement, and potential instability.
+Ankle fractures, in general, constitute a wide range of injury patterns, bony/ligamentous involvement, and potential instability.
 Mechanisms of injury often include some combination of rotational force(s) combined with inversion or eversion pathologic positioning at the time of injury and fracture.
 Although the comprehensive treatment/workup is beyond the scope of this review, ankle fractures are diagnosed utilizing a combination of patient-reported history, the presence of deformity/pain on the exam, and radiographic imaging.
-A 2017 systematic review with meta-analysis investigating the diagnostic accuracy of the Ottawa ankle rules demonstrated that the sensitivity of the scoring system was more sensitive in adults compared to children, and the influence of subspecialty profession by the healthcare provider had a negligible influence on the overall diagnostic accuracy.
-The authors concluded that, across the 66 included studies in the review, the ankle rules were consistently found to have a high sensitivity and low negative likelihood ratio, indicating that a negative test result is highly informative in excluding a fracture of the ankle, thus obviating the need for further radiographic imaging.
+A 2017 systematic review with meta-analysis investigating the diagnostic accuracy of the Ottawa Ankle Rules demonstrated that the sensitivity of the scoring system was more sensitive in adults compared to children, and the influence of subspecialty profession by the healthcare provider had a negligible influence on the overall diagnostic accuracy.
+The authors concluded that, across the 66 included studies in the review, the ankle rules consistently demonstrated high sensitivity and a low negative likelihood ratio, indicating that a negative test result is highly informative in excluding a fracture of the ankle, thus preventing the need for further radiographic imaging.

-The advantage of the fibula being a large, relatively non-weight-bearing bone is clear in its use as a bone graft during mandibular reconstruction.
-This is the “gold standard” with several variations in the surgery being developed.
+The advantage of the fibula being a large, relatively non-weight-bearing bone is clear in its use as a bone graft during mandibular reconstruction; this is the “gold standard” with several variations in the surgery in development.
 The fibula has a large amount of dense cortical bone that is easily accessible and a highly vascularized intrinsic blood supply that will decrease union time.
-This vascularity has been shown to be superior to non-vascular bone grafts in both functionality and aesthetics.
+This vascularity has shown superiority to non-vascular bone grafts in both functionality and aesthetics.

 Fibular strut grafts are also often utilized in various procedures to augment surgical fixation in the setting of comminuted fragility fractures (i.e., those occurring secondary to osteoporosis or low bone mineral density.)
-For example, fibular strut grafting is commonly used in osteopenic patients with comminuted proximal humerus fractures undergoing ORIF with plate/screws.
+For example, fibular strut grafting is a common choice in osteopenic patients with comminuted proximal humerus fractures undergoing ORIF with plate/screws.

 Apophysitis of the tibial tubercle, or Osgood-Schlatter disease, is another pain syndrome of the tibia.
 The pain is located directly below the knee with that, like shin splints, gets worse with activity and improves with rest; this is the point where the patellar tendon inserts on the tibia and can become stressed with repeated use of the knee.
 A palpable bony prominence can be present, and palpation to this point can be extremely painful.
 Rest and ice are the mainstays of treatment.
 Since this syndrome is most common in ten to fifteen-year-olds, the symptoms usually resolve as the epiphyseal plates close.